Basics of Cleaning

 This is a mechanical part of the job.
 Either it is a sponge when it comes to dishes or your skin.
 We use different types of brushes, pads for our rotary machine.
 We have carpet brush for agitating the pre-spray for carpet cleaning, diamond brushes at different grids when it comes to stone and hard floor to agitate the cleaning solution.
 For wood we use different grids of sanding paper to achieve the desired effect.

 You could wash your oily, dirty frying pan with slowly running cold water but it would just take forever and probably wasted a lot of water.
 You could also use some chemicals, increase temperature, leave it to sink in the warm water with some cleaning products and use the sponge to clean and rinse at the end.
 As I said at the beginning….

 Can you put a price tag on your health?
 Probably not.
 Can you put a price tag on time?
 Probably yes.
-This maybe one of the reasons why some cleaning firms maybe more expensive then others.
+This may be one of the reasons why some cleaning firms may be more expensive than others.
 Some will use strong chemistry in order to save time.
 We’d rather spend a bit more time and value the biggest value witch is our health.
 Price and value are very different aspects.
 It all depends on priorities.

-The best way to minimise the chemical use is a good maintenance.
+The best way to minimise chemical use is good maintenance.